-- Grocery and General Stores – It includes all the general stores, grocery/ kirana store in your society or neighbourhood as well as the budget-friendly supermarkets that sell a variety of grocery and other products.
+- Grocery and General Stores – It includes all the general stores, grocery/ kirana stores in your society or neighbourhood as well as the budget-friendly supermarkets that sell a variety of groceries and other products.
 For example, Reliance Fresh, Big Bazaar, Spar, D-Mart, etc.

 - Manufacturing and Processing – It includes all businesses involved in any kind of manufacturing and processing units, such as factories and mills, that manufacture final products for business.
-For example, Nestle factory, textile mills, Bata shoes manufacturing unit, etc.
+For example, Nestle factories, textile mills, Bata shoe manufacturing units, etc.

-- Food and Eatables – It includes all shops and businesses that sell food or eatables, comprising of cafes, restaurants, food trucks, etc. For example, Haldiram’s, Al Jawahar, Theobroma, Big Chill Café, etc.
+- Food and Eatables – It includes all shops and businesses that sell food or eatables, cafes, restaurants, food trucks, etc. For example, Haldiram’s, Al Jawahar, Theobroma, Big Chill Café, etc.

 - Home Repair Services – It includes all kinds of shops or businesses that are involved in repair services.
 It comprises of the carpenter shop, motor garages, plumber shop, etc. For example, Hyundai Service Centre.

-- Healthcare – It includes all business and shops that are involved in providing healthcare services, such as hospitals, diagnostic centres, clinics, pharmacies, etc. For example, Max Hospital, Apollo Pharmacy, Dr Lal Path Labs, etc.
+- Healthcare – It includes all businesses and shops that are involved in providing healthcare services, such as hospitals, diagnostic centers, clinics, pharmacies, etc. For example, Max Hospital, Apollo Pharmacy, Dr. Lal Path Labs, etc.

-Others – This category includes all other kinds of shops and business that are not covered in the above-mentioned category of shops.
+Others – This category includes all other kinds of shops and businesses that are not covered in the above-mentioned category of shops.

 What is Not Covered in a Shopkeeper Insurance Policy?